Organize assets in a project

 The collaborator permissions are:

-- Editor: Can control project assets, accept changes, and commit changes.
+- Can control project assets.
+Can accept, commit, and push changes.

-- Admin: Can control project assets, collaborators, and settings.
-Can accept and commit changes.
+- Can control project assets, collaborators, and settings.
+Can accept, commit, and push changes.

 You can click Leave next to a project to remove yourself from it.
 However, if you are the only collaborator with Admin permissions, you must give another collaborator Admin permissions before you can leave the project.